felicity-iiith/felicity-website-quickstart/README.md

   Also ignore mailcatcher errors for now.
 - PHPMyAdmin is available on http://192.168.33.10/phpmyadmin .
 User is `feli` and password is `password`
+- `gulp watch` does not work inside the vagrant box, and you can install gulp in your host (`sudo npm install -g gulp`) and do `gulp watch` to make it work.
+  (You might have to reinstall node dependencies or do `npm rebuild`)

 ## Install vagrant